somyaj18/DMKES/README.md

 	Text Similarity Calculation,
 	Keyword Extraction,
-Results Display with a Table and Bar Chart, Interactive Chatbot using OpenAI API
+Results Display with a Table and Bar Chart, Interactive Chatbot using Groq AI API